-If pupils ask particularly sensitive questions that appear to be inappropriate in the circumstances, teachers will deal with this outside the classroom on a one-to one basis.
-If the teacher judges it necessary the pupil could be advised to speak to the school nurse, provided with information about where to get further help or, if the matter is considered a potential Child Protection issue, the staff member responsible for this should be notified.
+If pupils ask particularly sensitive questions that appear to be inappropriate in the circumstances, teachers will deal with this outside the classroom on a one-to one basis and where necessary the teacher would seek support from the DSL / Base Leader.

 It is the responsibility of the school to support its pupils and to carry out its functions with a view to safeguarding and promoting the welfare of pupils.
-In fulfilling this duty they must have regard to guidance around safeguarding.
+In fulfilling this duty, they must have regard to guidance around safeguarding.
 Whilst pupils have the same rights to confidentiality as adults no pupil should be guaranteed absolute confidentiality.
 Staff will report any information or disclosure which raises concern that a child or children may be at risk of significant harm to the school's senior member of staff, with designated responsibility for Child Protection.
 The Designated person will then, in line with the School's Child Protection policy and the North Yorkshire Safeguarding Children Board guidance and procedures, take action as appropriate.
 Pupils will be made aware of the law relating to sexual offences and of those circumstances where confidentiality cannot be maintained.
 Staff should ensure when making notes that they are factual and based on evidence, in line with the Freedom of Information Act.